top of page

 • Urine tracked by paws onto previously clean surfaces

-Cats are territorial markers.
-Even a neutered indoor cat retains the instinct to mark familiar-smelling locations.
-If uric acid crystals remain in your carpet from an accident six months ago, your cat's powerful scent detection identifies that spot as an "appropriate" place to urinate again.
+Your cat returns to the same areas because cats are territorial markers, and even neutered indoor cats retain the instinct to mark familiar-smelling locations.
+If uric acid crystals remain in your carpet from an accident six months ago, your cat's powerful scent detection identifies that spot as an appropriate place to urinate again.

-Breaking this cycle requires finding and treating every contaminated surface, which is impossible without UV detection.
-You simply cannot find cat urine effectively using your nose alone.
+Breaking this cycle requires finding and treating every contaminated surface.
+You simply cannot detect cat urine effectively using your nose alone.

 Orange tabby cat emerging from a white pet house, set against a tiled wall.
 The cat appears curious and alert.